 It’s important to follow the proper syntax when using microdata or JSON-LD.
 Refer to the RFC 7159, W3C’s JSON-LD, and WhatWG’s microdata for the proper syntax format if you’re planning on manually integrating schema.

-You can use the aforementioned coding languages to integrate schema markup, but there are other ways that are code-free, along with being less time-consuming.
+You can use the aforementioned coding languages to integrate schema markup, but there are other ways that are code-free, in addition to being less time-consuming.

 Google’s Structured Data Markup Helper

-First, you’ll select the type of schema you want and paste it into the URL of the page for in you would like to implement it.
+First, you’ll select the type of schema you want and paste it into the URL of the page on which you would like to implement it.

 Some attributes you can include with this tool include: